Gayathri-TT/Excel_Dashboard_Analytics_Ecommerce/README.md

 # 4. Business Questions
 This projects focuses mainly on these business questions and dashboard was created based on these questions.

-i) Trend in the last 13 weeks
+i) Trend in the last 13 weeks-
 Weekly order volume, revenue, and customer activity trend.Helps identify peak and low-performing weeks.

 ii) How many customers like to buy?
 Number of unique customers making purchases.Customer repeat rate and engagement trends.

-iii) Popular products
+iii) Popular products-
 Best-selling products by quantity and revenue.Top categories and contribution percentage.

-iv) Purchasing pattern based on gender
+iv) Purchasing pattern based on gender-
 Male vs Female purchasing patterns.Contribution by gender toward revenue and volume.

-v) Customer geolocation
+v) Customer geolocation-
 Customer distribution by region/state/city.
 Used Heat maps or stacked bar visuals for geographic insights.

-vi) Customers satisfaction
+vi) Customers satisfaction-
 Average rating.
 Rating distribution (1–5 stars).

-vii) Duration for shipping orders
+vii) Duration for shipping orders-
 Average delivery days.
 Distribution of delivery timelines.

 # 5. Dashboard Features
-*Interactive slicers
+* Interactive slicers
-*Dynamic charts
+* Dynamic charts
-*Clean KPI cards for quick insights
+* Clean KPI cards for quick insights

 # 6. Insights Provided